imbue-ai/untitled-ai.github.io/_posts/2020-12-08-podcast-episode-1-kelvin.md

 As we outlined [in our earlier post](/podcast-episode-0-intro.html), we're starting a podcast for machine learning researchers.

-Our first guest is our good friend Kelvin Guu, a researcher at Google Brain and the creator of REALM.
+Our first guest is Kelvin Guu, a researcher at Google AI and the creator of [REALM: Retrieval-Augmented Language Model Pretraining](https://ai.googleblog.com/2020/08/realm-integrating-retrieval-into.html).
 The conversation is a wide-ranging tour of language models, how computers interact with world knowledge, and much more.

 Here are just a few of the questions we cover:
-- Why might cross entropy not be such a great objective function?
+- Why cross-entropy might not be such a great objective function
+- Why language models like GPT-3 seem to generalize so well to tasks beyond just predicting words
-- How can you store knowledge in a database, in the weights of a model, or a with mix of both approaches?
+- How you can store knowledge in a database, in the weights of a model, or a with mix of both approaches
-- What are some interesting problems and data sets that have been overlooked by the research community?
+- What interesting problems and data sets have been overlooked by the research community
-- Where do we expect language and knowledge models to go in the future?
+- Creative and impactful ways language and knowledge models might be used in the future

-Check it out here, and let us know what you think!
+Check it out [here](https://open.spotify.com/episode/7sFhwPJ14XcwkF73LfF1n5), and let us know what you think!